airtai/fastagency/docs/docs/en/getting-started/index.md

             This command installs FastAgency with support for both the Console and Mesop interfaces for AutoGen workflows, with FastAPI serving input and independent workers communicating over the NATS.io protocol workflows.
 This is the most scable setup, recommended for large production workloads.

     4. Executing the `cookiecutter` command will create the following file structure:

+        !!! danger "fix this"

+        === "Console"
+        === "Mesop"
+        === "FastAPI + Mesop"
             ```console
             my_fastagency_app/
             ├── .devcontainer
             │   ├── devcontainer.env
             │   ├── devcontainer.json
             │   ├── docker-compose.yml
             │   └── setup.sh
             ├── .github
             │   └── workflows
             │       └── test.yml
             ├── LICENSE
             ├── README.md
             ├── my_fastagency_app
             │   ├── __init__.py
             │   ├── main_1_fastapi.py
             │   ├── main_2_mesop.py
             │   └── workflow.py
             ├── pyproject.toml
             └── tests
                 ├── __init__.py
                 ├── conftest.py
                 └── test_workflow.py
             ```
+        === "NATS + FastAPI + Mesop"

-    5. To run the `FastAgency` application, you need an API key for any LLM.
+    5. To run LLM-based applications, you need an API key for the LLM used.
 The most commonly used LLM is [OpenAI](https://platform.openai.com/docs/models).
 To use it, create an [OpenAI API Key](https://openai.com/index/openai-api/) and set it as an environment variable in the terminal using the following command:

         ```console
-        export OPENAI_API_KEY=paste_openai_api_key_here
+        export OPENAI_API_KEY=openai_api_key_here
         ```

         If you want to use a different LLM provider, follow [this guide](../user-guide/runtimes/autogen/using_non_openai_models.md).

         Alternatively, you can skip this step and set the LLM API key as an environment variable later in the devcontainer's terminal.
-If you open the project in `VSCode` using GUI, you will need to manually set the environment variable in the devcontainer's terminal.
+If you open the project in [Visual Studio Code](https://code.visualstudio.com/){target="_blank"} using GUI, you will need to manually set the environment variable in the devcontainer's terminal.

-    6. Open the generated project in `Visual Studio Code` with the following command:
+    6. Open the generated project in [Visual Studio Code](https://code.visualstudio.com/){target="_blank"} with the following command:
         ```console
         code my_fastagency_app
         ```